Saicharan421k/MeetingMind-AI---Intelligent-Action-Item-Automator/README.md

 **Final Check:** Remember to thoroughly test **all** authentication methods one last time after making these final changes and before submitting!
 The "unverified email" on Magic Link signup is the only remaining known minor issue, and it's framed well in the submission text as a policy configuration detail.

-Good luck with your submission – you've built an impressive project!